Skip to main content

 For each delivery task, the worker sends the HTTP request.

-Hook0 categorizes HTTP responses to determine next actions:
+Hook0 categorizes HTTP responses to decide what happens next:

 struct RequestAttempt {